How to Create Google Alerts: A Complete Guide (With GA4 Monitoring Tips)

 Go ahead and edit the settings to your preferences.
 Not sure what all these options mean?
 Here’s a quick breakdown:

-• Source: Google Alerts allows you to choose the source for your alerts – news, blogs, web, videos, books, discussions, or finance.
-If you’re unsure of what to select, just leave it on the Automatic setting.
+• Source: Choose the source for your alerts – news, blogs, web, videos, books, discussions, or finance.
+If you’re unsure, leave it on Automatic.

 • Language: Set your language preference for alerts.

-• How many: Decide whether to have only the top results emailed to you or all of the results.
+• How many: Decide whether to receive only the top results or all results.

-• Delivery to: Select the email address to which the Google Alerts will be delivered.
+• Delivery to: Select the email address for your alerts.

 After you’ve customized the settings to your liking, click Create Alert at the bottom.